mikemac1/reading-notes-102/code-201/class-11.md

 ### Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences

 **Grid container**: like in flexbox, it is the direct parent of the items to be placed in grid.
+The constainer consists of grid items which are placed inside columns & rows.

+**Grid item**: are the direct descendants of the grid container.
+Each column has one grid item per row.
+However, the item can be styles so it spans multiple rows and/or columns.

-**Grid item**: are the direct descendants of the grid container **Grid line**: are the horizontal and vertical lines that make up the grid and surround the grid items falling within the container.
+**Grid line**: are the horizontal and vertical lines that make up the grid and surround the grid items falling within the container.
+The lines between columns are called column lines, while the lines between rows are called row lines.
+They are referred by line numbers when placing a grid item in a grid container.

 ### Besides making a site visually appealing across different screen sizes, why should developers make images responsive?